Juju Chang: Awards

 For her work in television journalism, Chang has received a number of awards.
 Her earliest journalistic award was an Alfred I. duPont Award in 1995 for a series on women's health produced with Peter Jennings.
 In addition to the duPont Award, Chang has won two Gracie Awards, one for a report on judicial activism for NOW, a newsmagazine on PBS, and one for Women and Science, a profile of Ben Barres, a transgender neurobiologist, for 20/20.
 She has won three Emmy awards for her work with ABC, including one for her role as a correspondent on ABC's live coverage of California wildfires in 2008.
 She has also received a Freddie award (for health and medical media) for The Art of Women's Health, a series she hosted for PBS.

 Personal life

 Chang married news executive Neal Shapiro on December 2, 1995.
 At that time, she converted to Judaism.
-Chang and Shapiro have three sons: Jared (b.
-2000), Travis (b.
-2003), and Mason (b.
-2007).
+Chang and Shapiro have three sons.
 She is active in the Asian-American community as a founding board member of the Korean American Community Foundation and an active member of the Council on Foreign Relations.
 As of 2011, the family lived on the West Side of Manhattan.

 In 2015, Chang co-hosted the annual Spring Luncheon held by The New York Society for the Prevention of Cruelty to Children.

-Chang is the aunt of Toronto Blue Jays pitcher Mitch White.
+Chang is the aunt of former MLB pitcher Mitch White.